 Rose Symbolism

-Roses are iconic flowers because of the popularity it gains during the most romantic time of the year – Valentine’s Day.
+Roses are iconic flowers and are the universal symbol of love because it was popularized during the most romantic time of the year – Valentine’s Day.
 In the United States alone, around 30 million stems of roses are sold per year!
-It can be given on any day or occasion because a rose symbolizes deep emotions – especially feelings of love and affection.
+It can be given on any day or occasion because roses symbolize romantic feelings – especially feelings of love and romance.

 During the Roman era, Roses were symbolic of victory, pride, and triumph – especially for gladiators and warriors from war or fights.
 For the Romans, this was also a blossom of Venus, the ultimate blossom of love.

 Similarly, there is a special symbolic meaning for bouquets or garlands of Roses.
-A beautifully arranged bouquet of Roses symbolizes gratitude while a garland symbolizes joyous rewards.
-Meanwhile, a single stem is symbolic of completion and perfection.
+A beautifully arranged bouquet of roses symbolize gratitude while a garland symbolizes joyous rewards.
+Meanwhile, a single stem is symbolic of completion, perfection, and new beginnings.

 Additionally, Roses are the designated birth month flowers of June.